Expert Guidance from Start to Submit: Simplifying the College Application Process - One Step at a Time

 GPA: This is your grade point average based upon a 4.0 scale - every class is weighted the same.

-Weighted GPA: Most high schools offer a "weighted" GPA placing a higher value/using a different scale for honors, IB, AP, AICE, and dual enrollment.
+Weighted GPA: Most high schools offer a "weighted" GPA, placing a higher value/using a different scale for honors, IB, AP, AICE, and dual enrollment.
 The scales can be out a 5.0, 6.0, or higher scale, depending on the school.
-Your high school may calculate your weighted GPA differently than the college you are applying to does.
+Your high school may calculate your weighted GPA differently from how the college you are applying to does.

 Recalculated GPA: Colleges will recalculate your GPA.
-Many colleges only consider core classes (English, Math, Science, Social Studies) with 1 point added for AP/AICE/IB and .5 points added for honors core classes.
-Some colleges include world language classes and others include classes like AP Computer Science.
-NOTE: Not all AP classes will be counted in your recalculated GPA.
+Many colleges only consider core classes (English, Math, Science, Social Studies) with 1 point added for AP/AICE/IB, and .5 points added for honors core classes.
+Some colleges include world language classes, and others include classes like AP Computer Science.
+NOTE: Not all AP, AICE, IB, or dual enrollment classes will be counted in your recalculated GPA.